 When Walt Disney World Resort began its phased reopening process in July 2020 following its four-month pandemic-related closure, things were very different for Guests.

-For example, social distancing measures were in place, rides and queues had plexiglass dividers, face masks were required in all locations for Guests age 2 and up, and capacity was extremely limited.
+For example, social distancing measures were in place, rides and queues had plexiglass dividers, face masks were required in all locations for Guests age two and up, and capacity was extremely limited.

 Now, many health and safety measures have been modified in accordance with current Centers for Disease Control and Prevention (CDC) guidelines — one notable difference is that Disney has been steadily increasing capacity at its theme parks in a controlled fashion.